Cynghordy Railway Station

 Once you are through the gate step carefully across the little stream and head to the right up the slate path.
 Keep following this uphill and when you come to a signposted junction, turn left and follow the path up the hill to the bench, for a rest and opportunity to admire the view.
 At this point you will see several hectares of tree planting that has taken place by The Carbon Community ** as part of their research project into carbon sequestration.
 There are information boards you can read along the route explaining their work.
 A bit further along the path from the bench you will come to an information board about the viaduct ** which is perfectly positioned for you to look down upon the structure, beautifully set in the surrounding hills.

 Once you’re ready to move on head down the path to the yellow house, Pen Y Lan, and go through the gate into the garden.
 The footpath takes you to the right, below the house.
 Head along until the path meets a proper road and head down the hill.
 Just before it bends you will see a footpath sign to the right.
-You can either use this to descend the hill through the woods (beware of trip hazards) or use the road which takes you down to the same place.
-If you use the woodland footpath, turn left when you reach a wider track, which brings you to the road.
-Turn right and follow the road until you come to a new bridge across the river Bran.
-Go through the gate onto the main road.
-If the gate is locked there should be access to the road to the right.
+Go through the gate and go carefully down the short but steepish woodland footpath.
+You will emerge onto a stony path, then turn right, following the signpost.
+The path becomes a green track and after 25m there is a gap on the left and another fingerpost.
+Go down this short section on the stony path and then use the footbridge to cross over the River Bran.

-Turn right onto the road and head towards the clearly visible viaduct.
-Enjoy walking under its arches and take time to admire Gosen Chapel ** below.
+Once over the footbridge, turn right onto the road and head towards the clearly visible viaduct.
+Enjoy walking under its arches and take time to read the information board and admire Gosen Chapel ** below.
 The chapel is closed most of the time but you can still view the pretty cemetery.
 From the chapel head back to the lane and to the left you will see a wooden footbridge and footpath sign across the river.
 After going through the gate, head up the old drovers path ahead of you to the railway crossing.
 Cross over quickly and safely, remembering to listen and look for trains both ways the whole time.
 Continue up the track with its gnarly old trees, back to the crossroads where you went up to the viewpoint earlier.

 From this point you retrace your steps back to the station.
 Head down the path with the boundary on your left back to the little stream and cross over into the field.
 With the gate behind you, head back diagonally across the tussocky field, avoiding the streams, towards the top left hand corner gate then turn and head back through the field with the fence on your right this time.
 When you reach the footpath gate on your right, go through it and head down to the little stream and go over the bridge to the gate.
 Go through it and head up to the right to the next gate.
 Head back through two fields, heading slightly left, until you reach the gate next to Dildre Farm.
 Head through the gate and down the track back to the station.